-- 4.5.2 The Council's Band D Council Tax rate is calculated by dividing the Council's Council Tax Requirement (CTR) by the total taxbase figures.
+- 3.5.2 The Council's Band D Council Tax rate is calculated by dividing the Council's Council Tax Requirement (CTR) by the total taxbase figures.
 Each of the borough and district councils uses a Collection Fund to manage the collection of Council Tax and to make an adjustment to reflect the actual collection rate of Council Tax in the previous year.
 Following the introduction of the Business Rates Retention Scheme in April 2013, the borough and district councils are required to take account of both Council Tax and Business Rates collected in determining their surpluses or deficits.
-Whilst provisional Council Tax taxbase and collection fund positions have been received from all billing authorities, these have yet to be fully confirmed.
-The billing authorities have until 31 January 2024, this being the statutory deadline, to confirm their taxbase and collection fund positions.
-Any changes to the figure shown in Appendix Two following this Council meeting, or the full Council meeting, will be managed through the Risk Management Budget or use of reserves. - 4.5.3 The total provisional Council Tax taxbase figure for 2024-25 is 264,429.58, based on the number of equivalent Band D properties, which is a 1.26% increase on the previous year.
-Individual authority information is shown at Appendix Four. - 4.5.4 The additional Council Tax due as a result of the increase in taxbase is £4.860m.
+Confirmed Council Tax taxbase and collection fund positions have been received from all billing authorities by the statutory deadline of 31 January 2024.
+However, any changes to the figure shown in Appendix Two following the full Council meeting will be managed through the Risk Management Budget or use of reserves. - 3.5.3 The total Council Tax taxbase figure for 2024-25 is 264,429.58, based on the number of equivalent Band D properties, which is a 1.26% increase on the previous year.
+Individual authority information is shown at Appendix Four. - 3.5.4 The additional Council Tax due as a result of the increase in taxbase is £4.860m.
 This is calculated by multiplying the increase in the number of properties by the Council's Equivalent Band D Council Tax rate in 2023-24.
 Previous years have seen increases in the taxbase of 1.57%, 1.86% and 0.41%.
 Based on continuing strong expected housing growth, the Five Year Financial Plan (FYFP) assumes prudent annual Council Tax taxbase increases of 1.30% from 2025-26.